 UCF set a new school attendance record as 2,178 fans witnessed the Knights defeat the Golden Eagles on Jan.
 15.

-With more than 20 years of overall coaching experience under her belt, Joi Williams will enter her seventh season as the head coach at UCF and 11th season as a head coach in 2013-14.
-In her six seasons building the UCF program, Williams has already compiled an impressive list of accomplishments, including leading the Knights to the 2009 and 2011 NCAA Tournaments after her teams claimed Conference USA Championships in those seasons.
+With more than 20 years of overall coaching experience under her belt, Joi Williams will enter her eighth season as the head coach at UCF and 12th season as a head coach in 2014-15.
+In her seven seasons building the UCF program, Williams has already compiled an impressive list of accomplishments, including leading the Knights to the 2009 and 2011 NCAA Tournaments after her teams claimed Conference USA Championships in those seasons.

 Williams has also represented both UCF and her country by working with USA Basketball.
 She currently is serving a four-year term with the USA Junior National Team Committee, helping select coaches and athletes for USA Basketball's college-aged competitions.

 In the summer of 2010, Williams served as an assistant coach of the USA Basketball Women's U-18 National Team and helped lead the squad to the gold medal at the FIBA Americas U-18 Championship for Women.
 She reprised that role with USA Basketball in the summer of 2011 as an assistant coach with the national team at the U-19 World Championships in Chile.
 Williams and the US defeated Spain to once again take home the gold medal for the second straight summer.

 On Nov.
 17, 2014, Williams reached a special milestone, nabbing her 100th win as UCF's head coach with a 98-65 victory over Oakland.
 During the 2014-15 season, Williams guided Zykira Lewis to all-conference honors as the sophomore claimed the program's single-season 3-point field goals record.